Contents

 4Data Explicitly Not Processed

-The GAF platform is not designed to process, and the Controller must not upload documents containing:
+The SGAF platform is not designed to process, and the Controller must not upload documents containing:

 If a SIP contains such data, the Controller is responsible for redacting it before upload.
 The Processor does not systematically screen for such data but will delete any inadvertently processed special category data upon discovery or notification.